Gold prices are expected to trade higher today: Angel Broking

 Outlook

-Political tension in the U.S. might boost the demand for the safe haven asset and support Gold.
-On the MCX, gold prices are expected to trade higher today; international markets are higher by 0.21 percent at $1481.85 per ounce.
+Markets await for further cues on the U.S.-China trade and tariff situation.
+On the MCX, gold prices are expected to trade higher today; international markets are higher by 0.26 percent at $1484.80 per ounce.